Pennsville (CDP), New Jersey

 Pennsville is an unincorporated community and census-designated place (CDP) located within Pennsville Township, in Salem County, in the U.S. state of New Jersey.
 As of the 2010 United States census, the CDP's population was 11,888.

 Pennsville CDP and Pennsville Township are not coextensive, with the CDP covering 42.4% of the 24.588 mi of the township as a whole.

 Geography

 According to the United States Census Bureau, Pennsville had a total area of 10.422 mi2, including 10.065 mi2 of land and 0.357 mi2 of water (3.42%).

 Demographics

+Pennsville first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.